kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ### Preparing for first deploy ###

 Before we can deploy anything we'll need to do a small application to deploy.
-During the course you will develop your own application.
+During the course, you will develop your own application.
 The technologies used for the application do not matter - for the examples we're going to use [node.js](https://nodejs.org/en/) but the example application will be offered through GitHub as well as Docker Hub.

 Let's create an application that generates and outputs a hash every 5 seconds or so.